boabangf21/Proposed_ASGD-Improved-Adam-and-Amsgrad-/README.md

-Francis Boabang, ”Enhanced Stochastic Gradient Descent Algorithm for Machine Learning Training and Its Application in Remote Surgical Gesture Recognition,” IEEE Transactions on Image Processing, Revised based on the comments from IEEE internet of Things and resubmitted to IEEE Transactions on Image Processing.
-Please, see the supplementary page for detail comments from IEEE Internet of Things.
-Based on the recommendation of the IEEE Transactions on Image Processing, the paper has been resubmitted to the IEEE Transactions on Neural Networks and Learning Systems.
+Francis Boabang, ”Enhanced Stochastic Gradient Descent Algorithm for Machine Learning Training and Its Application in Remote Surgical Gesture Recognition,” under review at IEEE Transactions on Neural Networks and Learning Systems.